hortinstein/sindarin/README.md

     curl https://nim-lang.org/choosenim/init.sh -sSf | sh
     cd temp && nimble install && nimble test && cd ..
     ```
-- DO NOT MODIFY the NIM FILES
+- DO NOT MODIFY the NIM FILES in the temp directory
+- Additionally there are files in nim_config that can generate a release and debug config.
+Please ensure this is run and the python version can read and fully deserialize and decrypt those objects
 - it must also support serialization and deserialization for the following nim types in python:

     ``` nim